muxinc/examples/signed-playback-lambda/README.md

 ## Deployment
 1. Run `yarn build` to bundle all js code and create a zip file that can be uploaded to AWS Lambda.
 2. Create a new empty function in AWS Lambda.
+Be sure to select Node.js for the runtime option.
+3. Add API Gateway as a trigger in the designer section.
-3. Change the inline code option to "Upload a zip file" and upload the zip created in the dist folder.
+4. Change the code entry type option under the Function code section to "Upload a .zip file" and upload the zip created in the dist folder.
 The handler reference will be `dist/lambda.handler`.
-4. Set environment variables `MUX_ACCESS_TOKEN` and `MUX_SECRET`.
+5. Generate a [Mux access token and secret](https://docs.mux.com/docs) if you have not already.
+Set environment variables `MUX_ACCESS_TOKEN` and `MUX_SECRET` accordingly.
-5. Add API Gateway as a trigger.
 6. Create a test event to confirm that your lambda works.

 ## Mux features used